DanielMoscoso/100day_challenge/Readme.txt

 		-Now with variables (closer to how it should look like at the end).
 		-Working implementation.
 Needs refinement.
 		-REPS was a global variable, and it was created as 'rep'.
+		-The check marks are now updating, but in odd intervals.
 ===============================================================================